Medical coders and billers are unsung healthcare heroes.

 As a work at home as a medical coder you will need to have wi-fi routers and computers that are encrypted and password protected.
 You will also need to have quiet place to work, since medical coding requires concentration, accuracy and speed to reach production targets.

 The workload and stress that can come with some medical coding jobs may someday be reduced by automated systems and artificial intelligence, also known as AI.
 AI-enhanced coding is not meant to replace human judgement.

 But machine based systems can speed up the process of assigning codes, while human coders review and approve.
 This leaves more time to focus on complex cases.
 It can also help to reduce costs.

 Medical coders entering the field today will be probably encounter technology changes as their career progresses.

 If you want to be medical coder, whether at home or on-site, you should have excellent attention to detail, feel comfortable managing data, and like working at a computer.

-Medical coders often use special software, which may interact with a secure private network to review medical records.
+Medical coders often use special software provided by their organization, which may interact with a secure private network to review medical records.
 But they also deal with digital and paper documents and email.

 Not scare you, but you will be held to a very high standard for accuracy in your coding and you will likely have production quotas to meet on a daily or weekly basis.
 The process of translating patient records into codes can be tedious, so you will have to be patient and persistent.